New Hampshire Child Impact Seminar

 Access and affordability

 New Hampshire requires reduced or no-cost access for recipients of need-based assistance.
-The proposed model includes standard, reduced-fee, and no-cost pathways, subject to Judicial Branch approval.
+The proposed model includes full-price, reduced-fee, and no-cost pathways, subject to Judicial Branch approval.